Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

 Kizkitza, Itsaso’s light

 This is the highest point of Itsaso at 664 meters above sea level.
-September 8th is the day of Kizkitza, a very marked day for itsasoarras and for many people from the surrounding area, which has been transmitted and maintained from generation to generation.
+September 8th is the day of Kizkitza, a very important day for Itsasoans and for many people from the surrounding area, which has been transferred and maintained from generation to generation.

 Celebrating kizkitza day in 1991